ethanshutt/notebook/README.md

 # Notebook Framework
 _RESTRUCTURING TO REMOVE DEPENDENCY ON CMS_

-A modern, lightweight component framework built with the basics of CSS and JS in mind.
+A modern, lightweight framework built with the basics of CSS and JS in mind.

 ## Goals:
 - Mobile First